 Cross filter direction

-Each model relationship must be defined with a cross filter direction.
-Your selection determines the direction(s) that filters will propagate.
+Each model relationship is defined with a cross filter direction.
+Your setting determines the direction(s) that filters will propagate.
 The possible cross filter options are dependent on the cardinality type.

 |Cardinality type||Cross filter options|

 |One-to-many (or Many-to-one)||Single

 Single cross filter direction means "single direction", and Both means "both directions".
 A relationship that filters in both directions is commonly described as bi-directional.

 For one-to-many relationships, the cross filter direction is always from the "one" side, and optionally from the "many" side (bi-directional).
 For one-to-one relationships, the cross filter direction is always from both tables.
 Lastly, for many-to-many relationships, cross filter direction can be from either one of the tables, or from both tables.
 Notice that when the cardinality type includes a "one" side, that filters will always propagate from that side.

 When the cross filter direction is set to Both, another property becomes available.
 It can apply bi-directional filtering when Power BI enforces row-level security (RLS) rules.
 For more information about RLS, see Row-level security (RLS) with Power BI Desktop.